Dhivyabharathi-M/customer-churn-prediction/README.md

 ---

-## Why Tuned XGBoost is the Best Model — A Full Metric Analysis
+## Why Tuned XGBoost is the Best Model

 ### By Accuracy — XGBoost Wins (81.24%)
 Tuned XGBoost achieved the highest overall accuracy, meaning it made the most correct predictions across the entire test set.
-It outperformed Logistic Regression (76.62%), SVM (76.33%), and the baseline Random Forest (79.32%).

 ### By Precision — XGBoost Wins (70.66%)
 XGBoost and Tuned Random Forest both achieved ~70% precision, which is the highest in the comparison.
-This means when XGBoost flags a customer as likely to churn, it is correct 70.66% of the time — significantly better than Logistic Regression (55.71%) and SVM (55.76%).
-Higher precision means fewer wasted retention efforts on loyal customers.
+This means when XGBoost flags a customer as likely to churn, it is correct 70.66% of the time.

 ### By F1 Score — XGBoost Wins (62.92%)
 XGBoost achieved the highest F1 score (62.92%), which means it has the best overall balance between catching churners and avoiding false alarms.
-Logistic Regression had a higher recall but much lower precision, making its F1 lower (66.19% F1 — wait, this is actually higher).
-This is the nuanced tradeoff.

 ### By ROC-AUC — XGBoost Wins (87.00%)
 ROC-AUC of **87.00%** is the highest in the comparison.
 This means that when